 The Numeric Jersey Size Chart (40–60)

 Here's the core of the jersey size chart, translated into chest measurements and their closest modern equivalent sizes.
+Wondering whether a 44 is a medium or large, or what a 52 means in inches?
+The table below covers every numeric size from 40 through 60.

 | Numeric Size | Chest Measurement | Modern Equivalent |